adityayadav76/qday_prize_submission/README.md

 ## About

-This is an ECDLP Algorithm that uses the Qiskit Framework to define the Quantum Circuit but it executes it on Automatski' Quantum Computers.
+This is an ECDLP Algorithm that uses the Qiskit Framework to define the Quantum Circuit but it executes it on Automatski's Quantum Computers.
 The code is based off the [Qiskit ECDLP project](https://p51lee.github.io/quantum-computing/qiskit-ecdlp/).
 It was executed on the 7-bit curve given by the QDay Prize.
 All curves are listed in the curves.json file and the python code to generate the curves is contained in the curves.py file.
 AutomatskiKomencoQiskit.py contains the API Bindings to run circuits on Automatski' systems.

 ## The Author